locana/locana.github.io/locana_faq.md

 layout: default
 ---

-## FAQ about Scrap
+## FAQ about Locana

 ### How to install?

-It'll be available on Windows app store for Windows Phone 8.1
+Now it's available on the Windows phone store for WP8.1 devices.
+Search "Locana".

 For Windows 8.1, wait a while.